AnnaBlackwell/sprint-3/responsive.md

 Disadvantages of responsive design:
 -It can negatively impact performance on mobile.
--Can cause endless scrolling on mobile.
+-Can cause endless scrolling on mobile if content is not prioritised.

 My opinion:
 Responsive design seems like a much smarter option - frontloading some of the work to make web page that is flexible and functional regardless of screen size.